Basic Science Pharmacology

 What Do You Need to Know?

-• Dual antiplatelet therapy (DAPT) — aspirin + clopidogrel × 21 days for minor stroke (NIHSS ≤3) or high-risk TIA (CHANCE/POINT); then clopidogrel monotherapy
+• Dual antiplatelet therapy (DAPT) — aspirin + clopidogrel × 21 days (default, CHANCE) for minor stroke (NIHSS ≤3) or high-risk TIA; 90 days reserved for severe symptomatic intracranial stenosis (SAMMPRIS-like contexts); then single antiplatelet (aspirin OR clopidogrel depending on context)

 • DOACs vs warfarin for AF — DOACs superior or non-inferior with less ICH; apixaban has best safety profile (ARISTOTLE); edoxaban contraindicated if CrCl >95